 Kant and other idealists would, in general, discard essence because they discard any concept of substance.
 What is left is the noumenal world of individuals presenting itself to the phenomenal world that we can sense, and upon which inferences are based.
 But for most idealists, intuition of the noumenal is ultimately out of the control of the acting subject.
 So metaphysics is often discarded in favor of phenomenology, and sometimes materialism (Marx).

 Hegel and Kojeve take this kind of thinking to an extreme: 'The real is the rational and the rational is the real.'
 Real action is taken only by world-historical figures who have an artistic or other, often violent intuition of the noumenal world.
 Phenomenology unfolds at its own pace, and must not be impeded by an overly logical presentation.
 The arts and intuition rule, with classical or formal reasoning and logic becoming merely a game.

 Negating Hegel involves returning to an aristotelian view.
 Professionals will know the individuals in their subjects well.
 This kind of knowledge is usually local, involving personal contact.
 And there is a limit, because each mind can hold limited personal knowledge.

 In business, many small owners showing concern for and knowledge of their products and customers is preferable to large and impersonal structures which ultimately deal only in remote probabilities.
-Large organizations often generate big cost savings in management and production, but it is not clear that society is better off if personal knowledge of customers and their transactions is lost.
+Large organizations often generate big cost savings in production and logistics, but it is not clear that society is better off if personal knowledge of customers and their transactions is lost.
 A federated structure with competent local management can help alleviate this.

 Copyright (C) 2018-present by David Hewins.
 All rights reserved, except fair use quotations from sources as noted.
 This page may not be reproduced for commercial purposes.
 Fair use copying is encouraged; attribution would be appreciated!